1. An overview of data protection

 Any mandatory statutory provisions, especially those regarding mandatory data retention periods, remain unaffected by this provision.

 5. Newsletter / ILS-Publications

-If you would like to receive our newsletter or another ILS-publication (e.g. JOURNAL, TRENDS or IMPULSES), we require a valid email address as well as information that allows us to verify that you are the owner of the specified email address and that you agree to receive this newsletter or the publication.
-No additional data is collected or is only collected on a voluntary basis.
-We only use this data to send the requested information and do not pass it on to third parties.
+If you would like to receive the newsletter or another ILS-publication (e.g. JOURNAL, TRENDS or IMPULSES) offered on the website, we require an e-mail address from you as well as information that allows us to verify that you are the owner of the e-mail address provided and that you agree to receive the newsletter.
+Further data is not collected or only on a voluntary basis.
+For the handling of the newsletter, we use newsletter service providers, which are described below.

 6. Plugins and tools

 For uniform representation of fonts, this page uses web fonts provided by Google.
 When you open a page, your browser loads the required web fonts into your browser cache to display texts and fonts correctly.